railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_alerts.rst

    :scale: 75
    :align: center

-   *Alert from invoicing a customer*
+   *Alert from Invoicing a Customer*

 .. figure:: images/warning_product.png
    :scale: 75
    :align: center

-   *Management of alerts on products*
+   *Management of Alerts on Products*

 The alerts that can be configured on a product form are related to: